ember-learn/ember-blog/source/2019-04-05-the-ember-times-issue-92.md

 Be kind,

-Lisa Huang-North, Jessica Jordan, the crowd and the Learning Team
+Lisa Huang-North, Jessica Jordan, Bradley Leftley, the crowd and the Learning Team